Costs and Financial Aid

 The MHCID graduate program is a self-sustaining, fee-based program.
 Instructional fees are charged on a per-credit basis, and they are the same for resident (state of Washington) and non-resident students.
 In addition to instructional fees, students pay other required fees each quarter, including registration and technology fees.
 Fees are payable at the beginning of each quarter.

-*This estimate does not factor in additional credits, other required fees, textbooks or any annual fee increases.
-More information about costs and fees can be found here
+*This estimate is based on 48 credits with a 2% cost increase.
+It does not factor in additional credits beyond the average taken, other required fees, textbooks or any additional annual fee increases.
+More information about costs and UW fees can be found here

 A portion of the course fees will be used to defray the cost of receptions, food and non-alcoholic beverages served at program events and activities, and graduation mementoes.